 What conditions might balance testing be useful for?

 - Childhood developmental delays

 - Yoga, dance and gymnastics injuries

 Advantages of computerised testing compared to old-school bedside testing?

 Accuracy.
 Computerised testing allows for a more precise assessment compared to relying solely on the practitioner’s observation skills.

 Computerised testing allows progress to be tracked over time.
 Is your treatment the most appropriate for you and your condition?
 Is your balance improving or are you wasting your time with your home exercises?

 About the author:

-Neuro-rehabilitation consultant and Chiropractor, Cassie is trained in brain-based therapies to thoroughly assess and manage chronic pain, migraines, dizziness and developmental concerns.
+Neuro-rehabilitation consultant and Chiropractor, Cassie is trained in brain-based therapies to thoroughly assess and manage chronic pain, migraines and dizziness.
 Cassie utilises computerised balance assessments as part of her examination.
 Cassie’s holistic treatment approach includes hands on therapy, home brain-based exercises and supplements.